-The framework is jointly owned by the Town Deal Board and CWC.
-It was approved by both organisations in March 2022 and is subject to an annual review.
+The framework is jointly owned by The Board and CWC.
+Version 1 was approved by both organisations in March 2022 for Town Deal only.
+Version 3 include the three funding programmes expecting approval in February 2023.
+The document is subject to an annual review.